 Sales increased for all four strategic business units and geographic areas for the three- and six-month periods over the prior year.
 The second quarter of fiscal 2005 was the tenth consecutive quarter of year-over-year sales growth for the Company and marked record quarter sales for the Company.
-Net income for the quarter was \$1,662 or \$0.10 per share on a diluted basis as compared to net income of \$2,205 or \$0.15 per share on a diluted basis a year ago.
-Net income for the quarter was down from the prior year primarily due to increased SG&A which as a percent of sales was 1.3% higher.
+Net income for the quarter was \$4,045 or \$0.23 per share on a diluted basis as compared to net income of \$3,151 or \$0.22 per share on a diluted basis a year ago.
+Net income for the quarter was up from the prior year primarily due to the foreign currency exchange gains after offsetting the increased SG&A, which as a percent of sales was 1.3% higher.
 Increasing cost of the Sarbanes-Oxley compliance program, the global PeopleSoft supply chain implementation, and legal expenses associated with the joint venture and acquisition (see Note L), limited the ability to leverage higher sales with dilution of SG&A as a percent of sales.